 Moisture content also plays a key role in the performance of your stove.
 Wood freshly cut from a living tree (green wood) contains a great deal of moisture.
-As you might expect, green wood has difficulty burning and should be seasoned before using it in your wood stove.
-To properly season green wood: split, stack and allow to air dry for a period of one year.
+As you might expect, green wood burns poorly.
+You must season green wood before using it in your wood stove.
+To season green wood properly, split, stack, and allow it to air dry for a period of one year.
+Green wood may provide less than 2000 Btu per pound, whereas dry wood can provide up to 7000 Btu per pound.

-Stack the firewood on skids or blocking to keep it off the ground, cover only the top of the stack.
-Plastic or tarps that cover the sides of the stack of wood trap moisture and prevent the wood from drying.
+Stack the firewood on skids or blocks to keep it off the ground, cover only the top of the stack.
+Plastic or tarps that cover the sides of the woodpile trap moisture and prevent the wood from drying.
 As for stacking, an old Vermonter said, "The spaces between the logs should be large enough for a mouse to get through, but not for the cat that's chasing it."